 Tineo to Berducedo

 Today is market day but I’m keen to get on as the sun is shining.
-I’ve a choice whether to descend to the valley through Pola de Allande or the high level Hospitales Route.
+I have a choice whether to descend to the valley through Pola de Allande or the high-level Hospitales Route.
 The guidebook says this is the most demanding section of any Camino but also the most rewarding.
 It’s so isolated that three hospitals were built to give shelter to pilgrims.